prateekkalra/prism-algolia/TECHNICAL_AND_BUSINESS_DOCUMENTATION.md

 - Panel size persistence
 ```

-**Business Value**: Provides a unified workspace where users can upload files and immediately start querying them, reducing context switching and improving productivity.
+**Personal Value**: Provides a unified workspace where you can upload your files and immediately start asking questions about them, reducing time spent searching and improving personal productivity.

 #### 2. FileAnalysisPane.tsx - Knowledge Base Management
 ```typescript